Ronan Kratt: International career

-Kratt is eligible to play for both Canada and the United States.
+Being a dual citizen, Kratt is eligible to play for both Canada and the United States.

 In April 2016, he attended a couple of camps at the United States Soccer Training Centre with the United States youth teams.

 In April 2022, he was named to a training camp for the Canada U20 team.
 He made his debut in a pair of friendlies that month against Costa Rica U20.